Feature Identification via the Empirical NTK: Introduction

-Besides the eNTK, other objects involving gradients/curvature have appeared in the mechanistic interpretability literature.
-As mentioned above, the eNTK \eqref{entk} is constructed by contracting a pair of Jacobians $J(z) = \nabla_W f(z)$ along the parameter direction, forming a kernel in data space (shorthand: $K(z,z') = J(z) J(z')^T = \nabla_W f(z) \nabla_W f(z')^T$).
-The Hessian, the second derivative of the loss function wrt parameters $H = \nabla^2_W \mathcal{L}$, can be approximated by a pair of Jacobians contracted the other way ($H \approx \sum_i J(x_i)^T\, \nabla^2_f\mathcal{L}(f(x_i), y_i)\, J(x_i)$), and appears frequently in recent work on singular learning theory (e.g \cite{bushnaq2024using}).
-The Hessian induces a ``influence function" kernel on data points $\mathcal{I}(z', z) = -\nabla_W \mathcal{L}(z')^T H^{-1}\nabla_W\mathcal{L}(z)$ (\cite{koh2017understanding}) that was recently used to interpret LLMs at scale (\cite{grosse2023studying}).
-The Jacobian also played a role in the ``Local Interaction Basis" algorithm (\cite{bushnaq2024local}) which proposed to find interpretable directions in activation space in part by aligning would-be directions with singular directions of the intra-layer Jacobian.
-Somewhat further afield, attribution patching (\cite{nanda2023attribution}) approximates activation patching (an interpretability technique where one swaps clean activations into a corrupted forward pass to test causal effect) by estimating the effect using the activation's local gradient.
+Besides the eNTK, other objects that involve gradients/curvature have appeared in the mechanistic interpretability literature.
+As mentioned above, the eNTK is constructed by contracting a pair of Jacobians along the parameter direction, forming a kernel in data space.
+The Hessian, the second derivative of the loss function w.r.t. model parameters $H = \nabla^2_W \mathcal{L}$, can be approximated by a pair of Jacobians contracted along the opposite (data-space) direction and has appeared in recent interpretability literature.
+For example, it forms part of the definition of the ``influence function" $\mathcal{I}(z) = \nabla_W f(z')^T H^{-1}\nabla_W \mathcal{L}(z)$, which quantifies the influence of a data point $z$ on a particular test prompt-completion pair $z'$ \cite{koh2017understanding} and was recently used to interpret LLMs at scale \cite{grosse2023studying}.
+(However, the appearance of the {inverse} Hessian in the influence function {suppresses} leading Jacobian singular directions, so the influence function and top eNTK eigendirections are not directly related at the technical level.)
+The Hessian also plays a central role in singular learning theory, which has motivated recent interpretability methods.
+For example, the ``Local Interaction Basis" algorithm aims to find interpretable directions in a model's activation space in part by aligning would-be directions with singular directions of the layer-to-layer Jacobian \cite{bushnaq2024local, bushnaq2024using}.

-Non-gradient-based kernels have also appeared in the interpretability literature.
-In SAE work (e.g. \cite{bricken2023towards}, \cite{templeton2024scaling}) it's common to compute a kernel-like measure of similarity between SAE features (e.g. cosine similarity of their neuron supports), then use nearest-neighbors/UMAP to visualize the feature manifold.
-More recently, motivated by singular learning theory, \cite{adam2025loss} used a data-space ``loss kernel" defined as the covariance of per-sample losses under low-loss perturbations of a model's weights to cluster inputs/map dataset geometry.

-The idea of approximating a neural network by keeping only kernel modes up to an emergent spectral scale can be viewed as a naive application of renormalization ideas to mechanistic interpretability (\cite{renormalization}), with the spectral scale setting a hard UV cutoff.